id/emqx-docs/en_US/data-integration/disk-log.md

 1. Go to the Dashboard **Integration** -> **Connector** page.
 2. Click the **Create** button in the top right corner.
-3. Select **Disk Log** as the connector type and click next.
+3. Select **Disk Log** as the connector type and click **Next**.
 4. Enter the connector name, a combination of upper and lowercase letters and numbers.
 Here, enter `my-disk-log`.
 5. Enter the connector parameters.
-   - **Log Filepath**: Where EMQX will write log files to.
+   - **Log Filepath**: Path to the directory where logs will be stored.
-   - **Maximum File Size**: Maximum file size before a new file is opened for writing.
+   - **Maximum File Size**: Maximum file size for each file before rotation.
+Note: At least one entry is written to each log, so the final file size may exceed this maximum if a single log entry exceeds this value.
-   - **Maximum Number of Files**: Maximum number of files before rotating over older logs.
+   - **Maximum Number of Files**: Maximum number of files to retain before rotating over older logs.
 6. Before clicking **Create**, you can click **Test Connectivity** to test if the connector can write logs to the configured path.
 7. Click the **Create** button at the bottom to complete the connector creation.

-You have now completed the connector creation and will proceed to create a rule and Sink for specifying the data to be written into Disk Log.
+You have now completed the connector creation and will proceed to create a rule and Sink for specifying the data to be written into the Disk Log.

 ## Create a Rule with Disk Log Sink